Where is Malta located?

 Of course, any trip to Valletta should also include time spent on food: Malta has tasty wine and delicious seafood, so be sure to try some of each in Valletta!

 In addition to being a great spot in its own right, Valletta is also an excellent place to stay in Malta because of its access to the rest of the county.
 If you’re hoping to tour everything from Gozo to Marsaxlokk and everything in between while in Malta, Valletta is one of the best, and most central, places to stay.

-According to Rhiannon from Wales To Wherever, Popeye Village is well worth the stop
+One fun thing to do in Malta according to Rhiannon from Wales To Wherever, is visit Popeye Village

 Nestled into an idyllic cove just a little way outside of Mellieha, the vibrant Popeye Village was purposely built in the late 70’s for one reason: to bring Sweethaven to life!

 Originally intended as nothing but a film set for the Robin Williams musical production, I don’t think anyone would have guessed that almost 40 years later Popeye Village would still be standing as one of Malta’s most unique tourist attractions.

 Walking into the village feels like you’ve stepped right into a Popeye comic strip.
 The buildings are as colourful and rickety as you’d imagine, and some of the interiors have even been kept exactly as they are in the movie!
 This means you can wander freely around Olive Oyl’s house and Popeye’s Cabin, among others.